garywill/BigSearch/src/README.md

 ## For Developers

-> We encourage user to submit their customized search engines data to us after they use JSON customing.
+> We encourage user to submit their customized search engines data to us after they format as JSON.
 Search engines data is AGPL licensed FLOSS.

-> If you want some search engines to be included by us, add/submit it to `enginesdata.js`, it is the core data of Big Search.
+> If you want some search engines to be included by us, add/submit it to `enginesdata.js`.
+It is the core data of Big Search.

 ### Third-party libraries and components used